About Me

 Eva with long brown hair, wearing a white shirt, sitting on a beige couch in a well-lit room.

 I qualified as a psychodynamic psychotherapist with the BPF (British Psychotherapy Foundation) of which I am a member.
-I am also registered with the BPC (British Psychoanalytic Council), which is accredited by the Professional Standards Authority, to ensure the highest standards of ethical and clinical practice.
+I am also registered with the BPC (British Psychoanalytic Council) and the UKCP (United Kingdom Council for Psychotherapy).
+Both the BPC and the UKCP are accredited by the Professional Standards Authority, to ensure the highest standards of ethical and clinical practice.
 I am also a member of The Foundation for Psychotherapy and Counselling (FPC).

 How I Work & Who I Work With

-I aim to offer a steady, thoughtful, and non-judgemental space where you can speak freely, including about things that may feel confusing, painful, or hard to put into words.
-Psychodynamic psychotherapy pays attention not only to what is said, but also to what is felt but not yet fully understood.
+I aim to offer a steady, thoughtful, and unbiased space where you can speak freely, including about things that may feel confusing, painful, or hard to put into words.
 Often, the patterns we explore together have developed over many years — and with time, therapy can help bring them into focus.

 I work with people at different points in life: those going through a period of crisis or change, and those who have felt stuck for a long time.
 Some clients come to therapy feeling overwhelmed, while others arrive with a sense that something isn’t quite right — even if they’re not sure what that is.
 You may not have a clear goal to begin with; curiosity and a willingness to reflect are often enough.